You Probably Want a Car, but Transit Does Exist

 Belair Airport Shuttle: Not Just Airport Transit

-While it is cheap transportation, the transit bus connection from Anacortes to Seattle or Bellingham doesn't operate during certain times of the day.
+While it is cheap transportation, the transit bus connection (see my Transit Does Exist tip) from Anacortes to Seattle or Bellingham doesn't operate during certain times of the day.
+That service can be good if it is operating during the times you want it, but if it isn't you need an alternative.

-Therefore, it may be worth checking to see of the Belair Airporter service (which does connect western Washington to the SeaTac Airport, but can also be used as general intercity transport as well).
+Therefore, it may be worth checking to see of the Belair Airporter service (which connects various western Washington cities to the SeaTac Airport, but doesn't have to be used as an airport service - it can also be used as general intercity transport as well).
 Their buses are more expensive than the transit bus connections, but they are faster as they operate with fewer stops, and if you happen to be traveling to the SeaTac airport directly it is very likely your best connection.

 There are several bus stops in the Anacortes area, including the ferry terminal, and a stop in downtown Anacortes.
 The downtown Anacortes stop is in the parking area of the shell station at 13th and Commercial.
 The stop is actually closer to the middle of the block, and near the gas station air pump and quite far from Commercial - really about halfway between Commercial and O, and half a block north of 14th.
-As it happens, you can see the bus stop from the restaurant area of Westside Pizza, and as it was raining hard the restaurant employees offered their nearly empty room as a place of refuge, and they even offered fountain drinks on the house.
+As it happens, you can see the bus stop from the restaurant area of Westside Pizza, and as it was raining hard during the day I wanted to use the service the restaurant employees offered their nearly empty room as a place of refuge, and they even offered fountain drinks on the house.
 I didn't accept the fountain drinks but as thank you offering for the refuge from the rain I put a bit into the tips jar on the counter anyway.
+The photo that shows the gas station air pump: if you look closely you will see that it is also marked as the bus stop for Bel Air Airport Shuttle.